-Yes, the online MS-DS program falls under the University of Colorado Boulder's overall accreditation by the Higher Learning Commission (HLC) and was approved by the Colorado Department of Higher Education (CDHE).
+Yes, the online ME-EM program falls under the University of Colorado Boulder's overall accreditation by the Higher Learning Commission (HLC) and was approved by the Colorado Department of Higher Education (CDHE).

-No, the diploma that MS-DS on Coursera students earn is the same as the diploma for our on-campus program.
+No, the diploma that ME-EM on Coursera students earn is the same as the diploma for our on-campus program.
 There are no "online" or "Coursera" designations.

-You can enroll right away into a series of 3 one-credit pathway courses with a focus on either statistics or computer science.
+You can enroll into a series of 3, one-credit pathway courses with a focus on either finance or project management.
 No transcripts or applications are required.
 To get started, fill out our enrollment form to select and enroll in a pathway course and pay your tuition.

-To enroll in the non-credit versions of the MS-DS curriculum, sign up for an account on Coursera, find the course you are interested in, and click the Enroll button to audit the course.
+To enroll in the non-credit versions of the ME-EM curriculum, sign up for an account on Coursera, find the course you are interested in, and click the Enroll button to audit the course.

-No, the MS-DS is a non-thesis degree that requires 30 credit hours of coursework only.
+No, the ME-EM is a non-thesis degree that requires 30 credit hours of coursework only.

 The degree does not currently include a capstone project.

 This degree is self-paced.
 Students who take 3 courses per 8-week session (equivalent to a full-time graduate-level course load) typically complete the degree in about 2 years.
 However, you can take more courses per session to complete the degree more quickly.
 Or you can take fewer courses per session if you prefer a slower pace.
 Please note that you must complete all courses within 8 years.

 This program is designed for working professionals in the industry.
 It is not intended to train Ph.D. students or research students.
 Other institutions and universities may accept transfer credit from the online ME-EM program at their discretion.